cyrus-/typy/README.md

 `tydy` (pronounced "tidy")
 ==========================
-Typed functional programming languages, like OCaml and Haskell, are semantically elegant, but real concerns about library availability and familiarity have limited their adoption.
-Consider these very real quotes:
+Typed functional programming languages, like OCaml and Haskell, help you structure programs sensibly, and promise many other benefits besides, but pragmatic concerns about library availability and familiarity have limited their adoption.
+Consider these totally-not-made-up quotes:

-> "You'll never get me to give up my obscure Python statistics packages!"
+> "You'll never get me to give up my obscure Python statistics routines!"

 > "Mathematical elegance is great and all, but my 3D-printed toaster has Python bindings."

-To address these all-too-real concerns, I'm building `tydy`: a typed functional programming language embedded into Python as a library!
+`tydy` addresses these concerns by embedding a typed functional programming language into Python as a library.

 Hello, World!
 -------------